-Considering active LRU pages as promotion candidates helps TPP add hysteresis to page promotion.
+{\bf Active LRU-Based Hot Page Detection.} Considering active LRU pages as promotion candidates helps \TPP add hysteresis to page promotion.
 This reduces the page promotion rate by $11\times$.
 The number of demoted pages that subsequently get promoted is also reduced by 50\%.
 Although the demotion rate drops by 4\%, as we are not allowing unnecessary promotion traffics to waste local memory node, now there are more effective free pages in local node.
 As a result, promotion success rate improves by 48\%.
 Thus, reduced but successful promotions provide enough free spaces in local node for new allocations and improve the \local node's memory access by 4\%.
 Throughput also improves by 2.4\%.
-The time requires to converge the traffic across memory tiers is almost similar -- to reach the peak traffic on \local node, TPP with active LRU-based promotion takes extra five minutes (Figure~\ref{fig:eval-lru-promotion}).
+The time requires to converge the traffic across memory tiers is almost similar -- to reach the peak traffic on \local node, \TPP with active LRU-based promotion takes extra five minutes (Figure~\ref{fig:eval-lru-promotion}).

-\paragraph{Cache Allocation to Remote Node Policy.} For Web and Cache applications, preferring the file cache allocation to {\remote} can provide all-local performances even with a small-sized \local node (Table~\ref{table:tpp-remote-cache}).
-TPP is efficient enough to keep most of the effective hot pages on the \local node.
-Performance regression over the baseline is only 0.2--2.5\%.
+{\bf Cache Allocation to Remote Node Policy.} For Web and Cache, preferring the file cache allocation to {\remote} can provide all-local performances even with a small-sized \local node (Table~\ref{table:tpp-remote-cache}). \TPP is efficient enough to keep most of the effective hot pages on the \local node.
+Throughput drop over the baseline is only 0.2--2.5\%.